Procedure

 What are Concerns for Fat Transfer Breast Augmentation?

 Autologous fat transfer, also known as fat transfer breast augmentation, is a process that requires taking fat from other areas of the body such as the hips or thighs, and employing it to expand the size and form of the breasts.
 Autologous fat grafting is a common practice for breast enlargement and reconstructive breast surgery.
 But, like any other surgery, it has possible dangers and risks.
 If fat transfer breast augmentation is not performed appropriately, it can result in complications such as fat necrosis, calcification, creation of encapsulated fatty lumps (cystic lesions), lymphadenopathy, deformation of breast contouring, hypersensitive breasts, and itchy nipples.
 It is essential to chat with an experienced plastic surgeon about the possible gains and hazards of fat transfer breast augmentation to decide if the process is appropriate for you.
-Some risks and concerns associated with fat transfer breast augmentation include:
+Some risks and concerns associated with fat transfer breast augmentation include

 • Uneven Fat Distribution